traefik/hub/postman/readme.md

 # Postman

-In this folder you can find the postman collection for Neo, with 3 environments:
+In this folder you can find the postman collection for Hub, with 3 environments:

 - K3D
 - Preview